 Okay, so having a budget will allow you to make and achieve your financial goals AND help you avoid following Alice down the (debt) rabbit-hole but how do you actually MAKE a budget?
 Read these 5 steps then download our Cash Flow Snapshot Worksheet and actually create your own budget!

-5 Steps to Creating a Budget that gets you on Track
+5 Steps to Creating a Fool-Proof Budget

 1) Set or revisit your financial goals